h0ssimo/h0ssimo.github.io/_drafts/articles/tips-and-tricks-an-artist-friendly-approach-to-sculpt-groom-hair.md

 ##### Primary Forms

 The primary forms, are the first step (after gathering and studying references which I'm gonna talk about in a bit) of doing hair.
-If you ask about a clearer definition, I'll put it this way: "The Primary forms of hair, are the ones which define the overall volume of the hair, and the general silhouette (forget about the tiny fly-away hairs for now).
+If you ask about a clearer definition, I'll put it this way: "The Primary Forms of hair, are the ones which define the overall volume of the hair, and the general silhouette (forget about the tiny fly-away hairs for now).
 The ones that are recognized by the audience if your character is in the darkness and there's some light behind."

 The goal of this pass, is simply to cover most of the head and let no scalp skin be visible.
 Besides, to show the general recognizable hairstyle.